avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     /// @notice Get the list of message IDs associated with a validator of the Subnet function getValidatorValidations(bytes32 nodeID) external view returns (bytes32[] memory);

     /**
+     * @notice Set the address of the security module attached to this manager
+     * @param securityModule_ The address of the security module */ function setSecurityModule(address securityModule_) external;

+    /**
+     * @notice Verifies and sets the initial validator set for the chain through a P-Chain
+     * SubnetConversionMessage.
+     * @param subnetConversionData The subnet conversion message data used to recompute and verify against the subnetConversionID.
+     * @param messsageIndex The index that contains the SubnetConversionMessage Warp message containing the subnetConversionID to be verified against the provided {subnetConversionData}
+     */
+    function initializeValidatorSet(
+        ValidatorMessages.SubnetConversionData calldata subnetConversionData,
+        uint32 messsageIndex
+    ) external;

+    /**
      * @notice Initiate a validator registration by issuing a RegisterSubnetValidatorTx Warp message